 What Customers Are Saying

-Accuracy, readability, and reliability were noted in several positive customer reviews.
+Several positive customer reviews noted accuracy, readability, and reliability.
 Many users also valued the simplicity of this analog metal protractor and appreciated that there weren’t any electrical components that could malfunction.
 Conversely, the angle locator didn’t provide some users with an accurate reading and was off by one to two degrees.

 Key Features